aliraed02/Loan-Status/README.md

 2. **Model Training:** Run the provided scripts to train the machine learning model on your dataset.

 3. **Prediction:** Utilize the trained model to predict loan status for new loan applications.

-## Contributing

-Contributions are welcome!
-If you have ideas for improvement, feature requests, or bug reports, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).